whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-11-Birchbox-Subscription-Box-December-2015-Review-Coupon.md

 <img src="/images/BirchboxDec2015Box.jpg" border="0" style="border:none;max-width:100%;" alt="Birchbox December 2015 Box" />
 </a></center>

+<p>This month's box design is festive and wintery, appropriate for December.
+I think it's a bit lackluster though and kind of blah, but that's just my opinion and personal taste.</p>

 <p>When it was time for sample selections last month, I decided not to select any and just let Birchbox surprise me.
-So I'm eager to see what I got.</p>
+So I'm at least eager to see what I got in this box.</p>

 <p>For reference, here's the sample choice you could choose last month for this box:</p>